thomcorah/dmu-multimedia/md/Weather-App-lab.md

 });
 ```

 The success parameter here specifies what to do when the data is received.
 There is also an error method to catch any errors, perhaps to be able to report back to the user.
+Note that functions specified as object methods (as here) have to use the `function` keyword syntax, you can't use => arrow functions here.

 Anyhow, in this success function you can update the text components of your interface by pulling data out of the object that’s returned.

 If you log the returned object to the console you’ll see that it’s got quite a lot of data in it, so you’ll have to dig into it a bit to get what you want.
 You can see that the temperature is at main.temp.
 A nice description of the weather however is a little trickier.
 It’s inside the weather object, but this object contains an array of just one item.
 Inside that item we then have the main property, with the value ‘Clouds’.
 This should do nicely.
 In order to get to it we need to dig in like so: weather[0].main.